sysdiglabs/terraform-aws-secure-for-cloud/use-cases/nontf-org-three-cross-account-k8s-theat-compliance.md

 ## Use-Case explanation

 - Organizational setup
-    - Dynamic environments with accounts created and destroyed on-demand
     - Pre-Existing organizational-cloudtrail
       - Cloudtrail-SNS activated (in management account)
       - Cloudtrail-S3 is not in the management account, but in a log-archive member account
+    - Pre-Existing Kubernetes Cluster, where Sysdig compute will be deployed
     - Sysdig features: Threat-detection and Compliance for selected org accounts.
 No image scanning
+    - Dynamic environments with accounts created and destroyed on-demand
 - Due to dynamic nature of customer's environment, a heavy programmatically ops tooling are used (not including Terraform) .
 - A summary of the required resources/permissions will be done, so they're provisioned for the Secure for Cloud features to work.